duinoWitchery/hd44780/examples/ioClass/hd44780_I2Cexp/README.md

 #### The following examples are included:

 - `HelloWorld`<br>
-Sketch will print "Hello, World!" on top row of lcd and will print the amount of time since the Arduino has been reset on the second row.
+Sketch prints "Hello, World!" on the lcd

 - `I2CexpDiag`<br>
 Sketch to verify configuation & operation of hd44780 LCDs based